Gardenhouse

 This guide will walk through the creation of a simple profile that installs KDE Plasma, enables SDDM and adds some regular desktop tools.

-All command blocks will start from the root of the Gardenhouse repository.
+All command blocks will start from the root of the Florist repository.

 Commands that begin with # must be run as root, commands that begin with $ run as the regular user.